elastos/Elastos.Developer.Website/content/elastos_trinity/guides/interapp_communication.md

 ### Sending intents

-Sending intents is done through the AppService plugin.
+Sending intents is done through the AppManager plugin.
 Here is an example:

-    declare let appService: any;
+    declare let appManager: any;

-    appService.sendUrlIntent("elastos://schemecommand/JWT", ()=>{
+    appManager.sendUrlIntent("elastos://schemecommand/JWT", function() {
         // Intent was handled by another app
     }, (err)=>{
         // Something wrong happened